Selected Work

 2024

-Field recordings and notes from time spent in Chile are interwoven throughout including the sound of the flamingos in Bolivia and in Chile, the song of the llama and a traditional ocarina.
+Field recordings and notes from time spent in Chile are interwoven throughout including the sound of flamingos, the song of the llama and a traditional ocarina.

 To Propagate: To Graft